chhylp123/BitMapperBS/README.md

     cd BitMapperBS/for_old_machine_sse4.2
     make

-If you have problem with the "make" part of the compile procedure described below, please contact us (chhy@mail.ustc.edu.cn).
+If you have problem with the "make" part described above, please contact us (chhy@mail.ustc.edu.cn).